openstack/performance-docs/doc/source/test_results/provisioning/cobbler/index.rst

 :Abstract:

   This document includes performance test results of `Cobbler`_ service as a provisioning system.
-All test have been performed regarding :ref:`Measuring_performance_of_provisioning_systems`
+All tests have been performed regarding :ref:`Measuring_performance_of_provisioning_systems`